calaldees/TeachProgramming/book/hackathon.md

     * If you don't understand the event, how will you convince people to attend?
 If you do convince people to attend, they will probably have the wrong skill-set because you did not understand the event yourself.
     * Understand the skills your attendees will need in able to produce something meaningful (see curriculum below)
 * Routes/Themes/Style
+    * (just having 'anything goes' is to vague.
+If groups are too disparate, Attendees will wonder about the value of the gathering and wonder if they should have just done it themselfs.
+There is no way for them to feel part of something bigger, or identify the skill that was demonstrated by the other teams because eveyone worked on very differnt domains.)
     * Creative route
         * Demo-scene Font greets
         * Demo-group Team